 In this general module students are introduced not only to trends, but also to methods and tools that help create (a vision on) the future and therefore help shape that future.
 The focus will be on future trends, for business and public sectors, but also trends that are already taking shape in the current reality.

 In this module you will look at several global trends that also have a connection to water since this year our Summer School theme is 'water'.
 The world has at last recognised the importance of clean drinking water with the new Global Goal six http://www.globalgoals.org focusing on clean water and sanitation.
 Global Goal 13 http://www.globalgoals.org/global-goals/protect-the-planet/ on climate action also addresses rising sea levels and the changing weather patterns causing drought and floods.

 There are many organisations based in the Netherlands that use their 'water' expertise at home and abroad.
 With our long history of flood and sea-level management, we know the importance of managing water.

 During this module, you will be given a real-life challenge to tackle in a multi-cultural, multi-disciplinary team using planning and practical methods.
 Every morning, from Monday to Thursday, there will be inspiring lectures by Dutch experts from the government and private sector and international lecturers.
 All Summer School students will work in groups on their challenges discussing the topics in depth to broaden your views.

 On the last Friday there will be a finale where you will present your work to each other and related stakeholders.
-On both Friday afternoons students will visit a cultural institution in The Hague.

 The general module content will be connected to the elective module of choice, in the late morning and afternoon.